-End of Year Conference - The teacher shall collect evidence of student progress toward meeting the student learning goals/objectives.
+End-of-Year Conference - The teacher shall collect evidence of student progress toward meeting the student learning goals/objectives.
 This evidence will reflect student progress toward meeting SMART goals for learning.
 The evidence will be submitted to the evaluator, and the teacher and evaluator will discuss the extent to which the students met the learning goals/objectives.
 Following the conference, the evaluator will rate the extent of student progress toward meeting the student learning goals/objectives, based on criteria for the 4 performance level designations shown in the table below.
 If state test data may have a significant impact on a final rating, a final rating may be revised before August 15 when state test data are available.

-Evaluators will review the evidence and the teacher's self-assessment and assign one of four ratings to the SMART goal: Exceeded (4 points), Met (3 points), Partially Met (2 points), or Did Not Meet (1 point).
-These ratings are defined as follows:
+Evaluators will review the evidence and the teacher's self-assessment and assign one of four ratings to each SMART goal: Exceeded (4 points), Met (3 points), Partially Met (2 points), or Did Not Meet (1 point).
+These ratings are generally defined as follows (or mutually agreed upon by evaluator/evaluatee at the Goal Setting Conference based on individual classroom, grade level, subject area and data):

 Exceeded (4) Exceeded SMART goal(s) by 10% margin or higher.
-Met (3) Met (3) Met the SMART goal(s).
+Met (3) Met the SMART goal(s).
 Partially Met (2) Did not meet the SMART goal(s) by 10% margin.
 Did Not Meet (1) Did not meet the SMART goals by 11% or greater.